75 Wild Facts About Wisconsin

 The Wisconsin State Capitol in Madison

-• The first socialist to be elected to Congress (1911), and founding member of the Social Democratic Party, was Victor Berger of Milwaukee, Wisconsin.
+65. The first socialist to be elected to Congress (1911), and a founding member of the Social Democratic Party, was Victor Berger of Milwaukee, Wisconsin.

-• The Green Bay Packers football team were established in 1919 and joined the NFL in 1921.
-Currently, they have won the Super Bowl 4 times (the most won by any team is 6).
+67. The Green Bay Packers football team was established in 1919 and joined the NFL in 1921.
+They have won the Super Bowl four times (the most won by any team is six).

 Exterior of Milwaukee Art Museum on the shore of Lake Michigan